 What is a ‘non-runner’ car?

 In the car world, a ‘non-runner’ is a car that won’t move under its power, or one that can’t be started at all.
-This can come from a variety of issues such as a seized engine, electrical faults, and more.
+Common problems include a seized engine, electrical faults, or major mechanical failure—making it what many would call a broken car or non-running vehicle.

 How do I find out the value of my non-running car?

-Before deciding how to sell your non-running car, you should take a look at some simple factors that determine its value.
+If you want to sell your non-running car for the best price, you’ll need to evaluate a few important factors that affect its value.
 This will ensure that you get a fair and accurate price.

 • Age - Newer cars, even non-runners, tend to command higher prices